 Hardware keyboard and hardware buttons

 You can use the host computer keyboard as a hardware keyboard.
 You can also use special keys to emulate the phone’s hardware buttons.
-For detailed info, see How to use the computer keyboard with Windows Phone Emulator.
+For detailed info, see How to use the computer keyboard with the emulator for Windows Phone 8.

 Windows Phone Emulator provides a screenshot tool that makes it easy to capture screenshots of your application that fit the size requirements for the Store.
-For more info, see How to create screenshots for Windows Phone Store.
+For more info, see How to create screenshots for the Store for Windows Phone 8.

-For info about running apps in the emulator, see How to deploy and run a Windows Phone app.
+For info about running apps in the emulator, see How to deploy and run an app for Windows Phone 8.

 For info about troubleshooting the emulator, see the following topics: